This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 The first point of tension is, I kept worrying that Mack was going to be found out while making her play for Nick.

-But, she’s the protagonist of the story, and by this point we the viewers are on her side, so we don’t actually want her to get caught!
+But, she’s the protagonist of the story, so we viewers are on her side, and we don’t actually want her to get caught!
 It would be just way too embarrassing!

 This couple will never, ever work.
 So, we sit on the edge of our seats, saying No!
 No!
 No!
 You’re making a mistake!
 And wait for her to realize the truth.
 It’s almost the opposite of romantic tension, since we’re rooting for a couple who is all wrong for each other to break up.